pypsa-meets-earth/pypsa-earth/README.md

   snakemake -j 1 solve_all_networks -n
   ```
   Remove the -n to do a real run.
 Follow the tutorial of PyPSA-Eur 1 and 2 on [YouTube](https://www.youtube.com/watch?v=ty47YU1_eeQ) to continue with an analysis.

+## Training
+  - We recently updated some [hackathon material](https://github.com/pypsa-meets-africa/pypsa-africa-hackathon) for PyPSA-Africa.
+The hackathon contains jupyter notebooks with exercises.
+After going through the 1 day theoretical and practical material you should have a suitable coding setup and feel confident about contributing.
+  - The get a general feeling about the PyPSA functionality, we further recommend going through the [PyPSA](https://github.com/PyPSA/PyPSA/tree/master/examples) and [Atlite](https://github.com/PyPSA/atlite/tree/master/examples) examples.

+## Questions and Issues
+  - We are happy to answer questions and help with issues **if they are public**.
+Through being public the wider community can benefit from the raised points.
+Some tips. **Bugs** and **feature requests** should be raised in the [**GitHub Issues**](https://github.com/pypsa-meets-africa/pypsa-africa/issues/new/choose). **General workflow** or **user questions** as well as discussion points should be posted at the [**GitHub Discussions**](https://github.com/pypsa-meets-africa/pypsa-africa/discussions/categories/q-a) tab.
+Happy coding.

 ## Documentation